mixxxdj/manual/source/chapters/library.rst

   Lookup :term:`metadata` online by searching the :term:`MusicBrainz` database, and apply the search results to your tracks, see :ref:`edit metadata <djing-edit-metadata>`.
+* **Cover Art Option sub-menu**:

+    **Chose New Cover**: Select an image file as a new cover

+    **Unset Cover**: Delete any cover information saved in mixxx

+    **Reload from track/folder**: Reload the cover from the tracks ID3v2 tags or a picture in the track folder if they are not available.

 * **Hide from Library**: Temporarily hides selected tracks from the track list.
   Hidden tracks are listed in the :guilabel:`Hidden Tracks` menu item which is explained below.